Computer processors don't necessarily support

 every arithmetic operation.
 Some support just

-.
+ADD and SUB.
 But every

 processor supports the logical operations: